Teach

 Each course simultaneously fills Honors core curriculum requirements and the GE requirements in two designated disciplines.

-Honors Faculty Fellows fill specific, short-term instructional needs in the Honors Program and are a part of the Honors Community.
-Fellow appointments are for one year only.
+Honors Faculty Fellows fill specific instructional needs in the Honors Program, typically teach in the Unexpected Connection series, and are a part of the Honors Community.
+Fellow appointments are usually for one year.
 Faculty Fellows are selected based on curricular needs, interest in the Honors Program, excellence in teaching and proven abilities to pursue interdisciplinary education.
 Candidates must be full-time professorial or professional faculty.
 See more information here.